Starias22/cpp-revision/basics/input-errors-handling/error.md

 ## States of cin

-cin is an object of the istream class in C++ that is used to read input from the user or from a file.
+cin(stands for console input) is an object of the iostream class in C++, that is used to read input from the console.
 The istream class has several member functions that can be used to check the status of the input stream.
 These member functions include good(), bad(), fail(), and eof().

 * good() function: It returns true if the input stream is in a good state, which means that there are no errors and the end-of-file (EOF) has not been reached.